IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

 ## Newsletters

-Subscribe to weekly <a class="link link--special" href="/resources/#newsletters" target="_blank" rel="noopener">newsletters</a> and keep reading about new topics in the industry.
+Subscribe to weekly <a class="link link--special" href="/resources/#newsletters/">newsletters</a> and keep reading about new topics in the industry.

 ## Recreate